-- 4.2 The ringing tone cadence should be similar to the cadence used for applying ringing current to the called subscriber's telephone set, but these two cadences need not be synchronized.
-The electrical parameters of the ringing current must be evaluated by the Administration concerned to prevent shock hazard. - 4.3 The recommended frequency for the ringing tone is between 400 and 450 Hz.
+- 5.2 The ringing tone cadence should be similar to the cadence used for applying ringing current to the called subscriber's telephone set, but these two cadences need not be synchronized.
+The electrical parameters of the ringing current must be evaluated by the Administration concerned to prevent shock hazard. - 5.3 The recommended frequency for the ringing tone is between 400 and 450 Hz.
 The accepted frequency should be not less than 340 Hz, nor more than 500 Hz.
 Frequencies between 450 and 500 Hz in the accepted frequency range should, however, be avoided.
+Administrations adopting a new single frequency ringing tone are recommended to use 425 Hz.